zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL500.md

     ![](images/500/image011.png)

-- From the Menu options list select **Issues Tracking** to view the options available for Issue configuration.
+- From the Administration Menu options list select **Issues Tracking** to view the options available for Issue configuration.

     ![](images/500/image012.png)

-- From the Menu options list, select **Repositories**.
+- From the Administration Menu options list, select **Repositories**.
 From this screen you can manage both Hosted and External Repositories.

     ![](images/500/image013.png)

-- From the Menu options list, select **Branches** to view the repository branches by User or Branch.
+- From the Administration Menu options list, select **Branches** to view the repository branches by User or Branch.

     ![](images/500/image014.2.png)